kbdar/MDBSparkConnector/README.md

 # MongoDB SparkConnector Demo

-Demo of data science using MongoDB spark connector and Databricks spark community version__
+__Demo of data science using MongoDB spark connector and Databricks spark community version__

-## Description
+## What is Apache Spark?

+Apache Spark is a data processing framework that can quickly perform processing tasks on very large data sets, and can also distribute data processing tasks across multiple computers, either on its own or in tandem with other distributed computing tools.
+Spark was released as an Apache open source project in 2014.

 This proof shows how MongoDB can perform expressive queries using query criteria spanning a number of fields and how secondary indexes can be leveraged to greatly reduce query response time and minimise database overhead.
 Specifically, the proof will show that a collection of 1,000,000 randomly generated documents can be searched using a combination of elements, demonstrating the richness and flexibility of the query language.
 These elements will include: